 Visitors to Hawai‘i can honor that cultural legacy in meaningful ways by maintaining that reverence.
 By picking up your opala* and leaving a place better than you found it.
 These simple acts of taking care of the environment are honoring this home of the native people.
 And, most importantly, honoring the spirit of Aloha, which is the core value and custom upon which the entire culture is founded.

-The Hawaiian culture is well known for its signature musical sound, its Hula dance or its warriors, defending their islands from invaders.
-Still, during the day to day life that we all live on these islands, the Hawaiian culture is mostly recognized for its compassion, affection and humility… treating the elders with respect and love as an example to the young ones.
+The Hawaiian culture is well known for its signature musical sound, its Hula dance, and its warriors, defending their islands from invaders.
+Still, during the day-to-day life that we all live on these islands, the Hawaiian culture is mostly recognized for its compassion, affection, and humility.
+Especially treating the elders with respect and love as an example to the young ones.
 Speaking with a soft voice, like the sweet calls of the native birds.

 GLOSSARY* of Hawaiian Words